cboard-org/ccboard/README.md

 ## Building Cboard (React project)

-You need to build the react.js app, and after that copy un cordova project:
+You need to build the React.js app, and after that, Copy it to cordova project:

 1. `cd cboard`
-1. Release `npm run build` / Debug `npm run build-cordova-debug`
+1. Release `yarn build` / Debug `yarn run build-cordova-debug`
 1. `cp -r ./build/* ../www`
 1. `cd ..`